A Love Letter to Typst

 Articles from blogs I follow

-The Rust team has published a new point release of Rust, 1.72.1.
-Rust is a programming language that is empowering everyone to build reliable and efficient software.
-If you have a previous version of Rust installed via rustup, getting Rust 1.72.1 is as easy a…
+The Rust team is happy to announce a new version of Rust, 1.88.0.
+Rust is a programming language empowering everyone to build reliable and efficient software.
+If you have a previous version of Rust installed via rustup, you can get 1.88.0 with: $ rustup upd…

 via Rust Blog